astroanay/DSC-212-Assignment---Karate-Club-Analysis-by-Anay-Mishra-IMS24274/README.md

 * M.E.J.
 Newman’s spectral methods for community detection
 * Zachary’s Karate Club dataset (a benchmark for social network analysis)
+* I have used some AI tools for help in coding (to know more about functions which are available in NetworkX)

 ---

 ## 📎 License

 This project is for academic use and submission only.
 Redistribution or publication without permission is prohibited.
-The project will be accesible until 04th January 2026.
+The project will be accesible until 04th January 2026( till the end of Varsha 2025 Semester) .